-At Groundswell Center we are committed to the creation of an equitable local food system– one that truly works for all of us.
+At Groundswell Center we are committed to the creation of an equitable local food system

 We know that many of the current injustices that exist within our food system, such as land theft, lack of access to land, food apartheid neighborhoods, diet related health problems, and farmworker exploitation are rooted in race and class disparities, and that all too often the voices of people of color and poor or low-income people are excluded from the mainstream food movement.